 Until then, I’ve put some items here relating to the book and its time and place.
 I hope you’ll find them interesting.
 There are a few excerpts from the book, some in audio format, some blurbs, and a chapter on the THE BOOK page, as well as a playlist of various Songs mentioned in the book as we were recording them, and information in the Larry J Dunlap Blog posts on a regular basis.

 Please enjoy the site, comment in the blog, and send me any feedback you’d like from the pages here.
 In fact there’s a comment form below.
-If you are interested in the story in these books, I’d like to show your support, the most important thing you can do to help is sign up for my book updates.
+If you are interested in the story in these books, I’d like to invite you to sign up for my book updates.
 I only send emails about the book’s progress or interesting background information I think you’d like that didn’t make it into the book.
-Subscribers will receive the first five chapters before the publication date.
+Also, there are additional prizes and opportunities for subscribers.
 It’s very easy, the only thing required is your email address.
 First and last name would be nice so I can personalize the mail to you, but it’s not necessary.

 The Lemon Tree